Kahului, Maui, Hawaii Port Guide

 Overview

-Kahului, Maui, is a vibrant gateway to the stunning landscapes and rich culture of Hawaii.
-Known for its beautiful beaches, lush valleys, and the iconic Haleakalā National Park, it offers visitors a unique blend of natural beauty and local charm that makes it a must-visit destination.
+Kahului, Maui is a vibrant gateway to the stunning landscapes and rich culture of the Hawaiian Islands.
+Known for its beautiful beaches, lush greenery, and welcoming atmosphere, it offers a unique blend of adventure and relaxation that makes it a must-visit destination for cruise passengers.

 Getting Around